jamie-brannan/hundred-days-swift/07__consolidation_iii/d032__notes.md

 >The best way to tackle this app is to think about how you build project 5: it was **a table view** that showed items from an array, and we used a `UIAlertController` with a text field to let users enter free text that got appended to the array.

-  - [ ]  make a table view
+  - [x]  make a table view
-  - [ ]  alert controller with text field
+  - [x]  alert controller with text field
-  - [ ]  append submit tot he table view
+  - [x]  append submit to the table view

 >That forms the foundation of this app, except this _time you don’t need to validate items that get added_ – if users enter some text, assume it’s a real product and add it to their list.
 >
 >For **bonus points**, **add a left bar button item that clears the shopping list**
 >* – _what method should be used afterwards to make the table view reload all its data?_

-  - [ ]  add a clear bar button item
+  - [x]  add a clear bar button item

 >Here are some hints in case you hit problems:
 >